SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-best-ways-to-keep-track-of-your-time/rule.md

 ---
-seoDescription: "Do you know the best ways to keep track of your working time?
-Here are four efficient methods for developers: electronic timesheets, OneNote/Notepad++, physical diaries, and GitHub/Azure DevOps commits."
+seoDescription: Do you know the best ways to keep track of your working time?
+Here are four efficient methods for developers: electronic timesheets, OneNote/Notepad++, physical diaries, and GitHub/Azure DevOps commits.
 type: rule
 archivedreason:
 title: Do you know the best ways to keep track of your working time?